Great thrill for me to be here each and every day talking to you about things that matter most.

 Remember V. Stiviano?

-You remember this babe.
+You remember this, babe.

-She claimed that the money used to buy V. Stiviano a house, luxury cars and stocks was her community property because she was the wife in the marriage.
+She claimed that the money used to buy V. Stiviano a house, luxury cars, and stocks, was her community property because she was the wife in the marriage.

-V. Stiviano's lawyer had argued the gifts were made when Donald and Shelley Sterling were separated, and that Shelley Sterling could not seek them from a third party.
+V.Stiviano's lawyer had argued the gifts were made when Donald and Shelly Sterling were separated and that Shelley Sterling could not seek them from a third party.

 The ruling comes nearly a year after V. Stiviano's recording of Sterling made racially offensive remarks, bounced him from the NBA, cost him the ownership of the team.

-The truth is that everything I have, you've given me from your heart without me begging or asking or throwing myself all over you, Steviano said in a snippet played in court, which sounds like she knew it was going to be played in court someday.
+The truth is that everything I have, you've given me from your heart without me begging or asking or throwing myself all over you, Stiviano said in a snippet played in court, which sounds like she knew it was going to be played in court someday.

-It sounds like she was like I sign emails now.
+It sounds like she was like, I sign emails now.

 If this email is ever subpoenaed or part of a subpoena is released, I didn't say that.